HypoTest-io/hypotest-python3-sdk/README.md

    HT_TOKEN | HT_PULL_INTERVAL | HT_PULL_JITTER | HT_LOG_LEVEL | HT_FLUSH_EVENTS | HT_CONNECT_TO_SERVER
 2. by calling this function with the below parameters
 [all are optional]
-* **token**: the access token given by HypoTest for the SDK to be able to communicate with Hypo's server
+* **token**: the access token given by HypoTest for the SDK to be able to communicate with Hypo's servers
 * **pull_interval**: a background thread will pull the latest settings from the server each "poll_interval" seconds
 * **pull_jitter**: jitter number of seconds between each pull
 * **log_level**: the SDK log to stdout, possible options 'CRITICAL' | 'FATAL' | 'ERROR' | 'WARN' | 'WARNING' | 'INFO' | 'DEBUG'| 'NOTSET'
-* **flush_events**: True|False if the SDK flushes the remaining event in the queue before the process end
+* **flush_events**: True|False if the SDK flushes the remaining events in the queue before the process ends
-* **connect_to_server**:  if False, the SDK doesn't connect to Hypo's server. it uses dummy configuration and doesn't send events
+* **connect_to_server**:  if False, the SDK doesn't connect to Hypo's servers. it uses dummy configuration and doesn't send events

 example:
 ```python